avijka/5-Qubit_QECC_Under_Pauli_Errors/README.md

 It repeats this procedure for a number of trials, and reports the fraction of trials which had successful final measurements, i.e. measurements of the physical qubits which reflect a component of the correct logical state.

 ### Basic Usage Example
-The main function is `test_QECC_random_Pauli_errors`, which takes in the probability and, optionally, a boolean for the desired logical state and a number of trials:
+The main function is `test_QECC_random_Pauli_errors`, which takes in the probability and, optionally, a boolean for the desired logical state and a number of trials.
+For example:

 ```python
 from resources.test_QECC import test_QECC_random_Pauli_errors